 Who We're Seeking

-We're looking for an amazing part time Medical Assistant to join our team.
+We're looking for an amazing full time Medical Assistant to join our team.
 This is a great opportunity to be a part of a practice and company that is changing the way children receive primary and urgent care.
 We're looking for someone fast on their feet, with a passion for helping children and families.
 This position may be a good fit if you are,

 In this role you will: